ctcpip/jquery-security/security/README.md

 #### 1.12.4 / 1.12.5-sec

-For prior versions, we were able to get away with the built-in php dev server.
-We were not so successful with 1.12.4, so you'll need to have (or install) a proper server.
-The path of least resistance is to use `nginx`.
-You should already have installed PHP -- if not, see [prerequisites](#prerequisites).

 - Checkout the `1.12.4` or `1.12.5-sec` branch
 - From the root folder of the repo:
-  - `brew install nginx`
   - `npm i -g grunt-cli`
   - Add the following `overrides` object to `package.json`:
     -`"overrides": { "graceful-fs": "^4.2.11" }`